superpeanut911/PythonProjects/README.md

 Commands:
   - !mcping ip:[port] - Returns servers online status with player count and ping time (ms)
   - !uuid <playername> - Returns the UUID of the specified player
-  - !info - Lists commands and credits, just info!
+  - !info or !help - Lists commands and credits, just info!
   - !exit - Shut the bot down.
 Exits the program completely

 ==============